* Dinner on Tuesday to kick off high-level U.S.-China talks

 “Failure to reach an agreement will create regulatory dead-zones that harm investors and businesses.
 Furthermore, the threat of retaliatory actions by regulators, on both sides of the Pacific, may create a regulatory protectionism that will harm both economies,” the business group said in a letter to the heads of the U.S. Securities and Exchange Commission and the China Securities Regulatory Commission.

 The United States has also slapped anti-dumping and countervailing duties on billions of dollars of solar panels from China, despite strong objections from Beijing.

 In Geneva on Tuesday, China’s Ambassador to the World Trade Organization Yi Xiaozhun, criticized what he called U.S. “abuse” of anti-dumping and countervailing laws and accused Washington of blocking some Chinese investment in the United States for “ideological reasons.”

 The United States imported $222 million of wind towers from China last year and about $79 million from Vietnam.
 The custom-built steel towers support turbines that generate electricity from wind.

-Anti-dumping duties announced on Tuesday were higher for two Chinese companies, Chengxi Shipyard Co. and Titan Wind Energy (Suzhou), than the preliminary rates they received this year in the range of 20 to 30 percent.
+Anti-dumping duties announced on Tuesday were higher for two Chinese companies, Chengxi Shipyard Co. and Titan Wind Energy (Suzhou), than the preliminary rates they received earlier this year in the range of 20 to 30 percent.

-Three other Chinese exporters also faced higher duty rates of about 45 to 50 percent in the final decision, but the top rate of 70.63 percent for "all other" Chinese manufacturers and exporters was down slightly from the preliminary level.
+Three other Chinese exporters also faced higher duty rates of around 45 to 50 percent in the final decision, but the top rate of 70.63 percent for “all other” Chinese manufacturers and exporters was down slightly from the preliminary level.

 Final countervailing duties on Chinese wind towers were higher than the preliminary rates of 13.74 to 26.00 percent.